wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 You can know what is not.
 What is — you can only *be*.
 Knowledge is relative to the known.
-In a way it is the counterpart of ignorance.
+In a way it is the counterpart of ignoreänce.
-Where ignorance is not, where is the need of knowledge?
+Where ignoreänce is not, where is the need of knowledge?
-By themselves neither ignorance nor knowledge have beïng.
+By themselves neither ignoreänce nor knowledge have beïng.
 They are only states of mind, which again is but an appearance of movement in consciousness which is in its essence immutable.

 **Q:**&ensp;Is truth within the realm of the mind or beyond?